 - Use the Swipe-Up feature.
 For Instagram accounts that have enough followers, utilize the swipe-up feature.
 A great example of how Natalie used this feature is when she shared about her Online Training with us.
 She talked to her audience about the details and encouraged them to swipe up to RSVP.
 This is a great lead-generating tool you can use to help grow your business.

 Throughout the Online Training, Natalie had so many valuable tips to share with wedding photographers!
 We hope you gained additional insights from this top 5 list.
 Take the strategies Natalie shared and apply them to your business in a way that fits you and your brand.
-Discover more tips from pro photographers in the industry when you download our free Guide: Instagram for the Wedding Photographer.
-Grab your copy today!
+Discover more inspiration from pro photographers in the industry when you download our free Guide: Instagram for the Wedding Photographer.
+Click the banner below to grab your copy today!